AlexEltonPym/hearth-mici/classic_sim/readme.md

 Not all cards can be implemented directly, so the following cards are implemented slighly differently:
 Fireblast: can target self.
 Is this allowed?
 Spiteful smith: always gives +2/0 to weapon, not when damaged.
 Add condition to auras?
+Tracking: Tutor for a beast instead of draw 3 discard 2

 ## Running the simulator
 Create a virtual environment, then install the requirements: